cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 .. _`codecov/codecov-action`: https://github.com/codecov/codecov-action

-The workflow runs on the current Python version and the latest supported Ubuntu image.
+The workflow runs with the current Python version, using the latest supported Ubuntu runner.

 It is defined in ``.github/workflows/coverage.yml``.